-2.5.2 Three-phase wiring
+2.5.1 Three-phase wiring

-A wiring schematic is packed inside the cabinet's control panel.
+A wiring schematic is stowed inside the control panel mounted on the back of the cabinet.
 After wiring is completed, keep a copy of the schematic with the manual for future reference and for electrical replacement parts.

-- 2.5.2.1 Refer to the wiring schematic stowed inside the control panel mounted on the cabinet and wire from the users disconnect to the panel and from the panel to the dust collector motor, per instruction on the motor data plate. - 2.5.2.2 Check the amperage on initial startup; if the motor draws excessive amperage, gradually close the dust-collector damper, located on the inlet on CDC Dust Collectors and on the exhauster outlet on RPC-2 and RPH-2 Dust Collectors, until the amperage is within the specifications shown on the motor plate. - 2.5.2.3 After wiring is completed, observe the warning below and check the motor rotation.
+2.5.1.1 Refer to the wiring schematic and wire from the users disconnect to the panel and from the panel to the dust-collector motor, per instruction on the motor data plate.

+2.5.1.2 Check the dust-collector motor amperage on initial startup; if the motor draws excessive amperage, gradually close the dust-collector damper, located on the inlet on CDC Dust Collectors and on the exhauster outlet on RPC-2 and RPH-2 Dust Collectors, until the amperage is within the specifications shown on the motor plate.

+2.5.2 Check Motor Rotation

+2.5.2.1 After wiring is completed, observe the warning that follows and check the motor rotation.
 To check rotation, turn the On-Off switch ON and quickly turn it OFF, causing the motor to rotate slowly.
 Look through the slots in the motor fan housing where rotation of the fan can easily be observed.
 Proper rotation is indicated by the arrow on the exhauster housing; the fan should rotate toward the exhauster outlet.
-To reverse rotation, change the wires as noted on the motor plate.
+If it rotates in reverse, change the wires as noted on the motor plate to reverse rotation.